 Ingredients

 Oats.
 Porridge, or rolled oats are best .
 You could use jumbo oats, but you may find that the texture of your date and oat slices is a little more crumbly and they won't hold together so well.
-Instant oats are not ideal, as they are ground too fine and won't have the right oat-y texture.
-For gluten free oat slices, it's important to buy oats that have been processed separately from other grains.

 Honey.
 Set or runny honey are both fine as the honey will be melted.
-If you prefer, or want a vegan oat bar, use maple syrup.
+If you prefer, or want a vegan date oat bar, use maple syrup.

 How to make date and oat slice